How to Use This Calculator

 When do perennials become more cost-effective than annuals?

 Perennials typically become more cost-effective than annuals within 2-4 years, depending on the initial cost difference and the perennial's replant cycle.
 While their upfront cost is higher, the savings from not having to purchase and replant them annually quickly offset this initial investment.
-Over a 5-year period, perennials often result in substantial net savings compared to continually purchasing annuals.
+The 'Breakeven Year' result in the calculator precisely identifies when perennials become the cheaper option.